rosebeck482/4156-Miniproject-2025-sb4446/README.md

 # 4156-Miniproject-2025-Students
-here is where to put the assignments for students, the repo will be made public when we go live next fall
+This is the public repo for posting the miniproject assignments to the class.